LilyNeilsen/tswd-portfolio/README.md

 # Examples

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
-For this assignment, make sure you set up and link to a new page.
-This page is linking to a new Markdown document called `visualizing-government-debt.md`.
-For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.

 ![General government debt as a percentage of GDP in 2022](https://github.com/user-attachments/assets/fd97cbf2-8499-4dcc-b061-8afa4f6623d3)
-)

 ## Assignment 3&4: [Critique by Design](critique-by-design)